-This centerpiece is perfect for a summery or beach-theme wedding.
-The mason jar DIY project has you glue faux beach glass around a mason jar.
+This centerpiece is perfect for a summery or beach-themed wedding.
+The mason jar DIY project involves gluing faux beach glass around a mason jar.
 Then, top it off with a string or twine bow.
-In the jar you can put flowers, LED candles, or other decor items that fit your wedding theme.Continue to 20 of 21 below.
+In the jar, you can put flowers, LED candles, or other decor items that fit your wedding theme.Continue to 20 of 21 below.

 20 of 21